kejgon/alx_capstone_project/README.md

 - **Dashboard Overview:** Provides a comprehensive summary of income, expenses, and budget status through charts and visualizations.
 - **Income Management:** Users can add, edit, and delete sources of income.
 - **Expense Tracking:** Enables users to categorize and track various expenses, with options to add, edit, and delete transactions.
-- **Budget Planning and Goal Setting:** Allows users to set budget limits for different expense categories and track progress towards financial goals.
-- **Reports and Analysis:** Generates reports and analytics to help users understand spending patterns and identify areas for improvement.
 - **Data Export and Backup:** Allows users to export transaction data and provides backup options to prevent data loss.

 ## Technologies Used